 - The inner layer’s printing process

 - Here, the intention entails printing the mapped-out copper path created on the film on a foil of copper.
 It acts as a preparatory step in the PCB’s manufacturing process.
 The laminate, composed of fiberglass or epoxy resin substrate, acts as an ideal platform to receive the copper, which provides structure to the PCB.
-It not only provides a platform but a dust-resistant and sturdy material to support the PCB.
+It not only provides a platform but a dust-resistant and sturdy material to support the PCB fabrication.
 Since copper proves pre-bonded on either side of the substrate, this process entails whittling it away to divulge the design.

 Cleanliness becomes a crucial part of the PCB construction process, and thus, the copper-sided laminate has to get cleaned and passed through a decontaminated.
 During the decontamination process, avoid any dust particles from settling on the PCB laminate.
 Otherwise, it can end up making the circuit short or open.

 In the next stage, the panel gets a photo-sensitive film layer called the photoresist.
 It comprises elements that end up toughening upon exposure to UV.
 It ensures a perfect match in the photoresist as it had proved on the photo film.

 After preparation, the board must get washed with an alkaline liquid to eliminate all the unhardened photoresist.
 Subsequently, the pressure wash that follows will leave the surface spotless and free from anything remnants.
 It then undergoes drying before another round of examination by a technician to eliminate errors.
 Remember the step applies to multi-layer boards only.